venusai24/BlogPlatform/README.md

 <br>

 MERN stack Blogging application which uses MongoDB database to store blogs and uses LLMs to summarize content in blogs.
-TO reduce the overuse of LLMs for every summarization Redis is used for caching the summarizes for different tokens which can directly be used to summarize other content without using LLMs.
+To reduce the overuse of LLMs for every summarization Redis is used for caching the summarizes for different tokens which can directly be used to summarize other content without using LLMs.

 <br>